wdc756/StarTrace/README.md

 To create a Link Token, you must pass in a reference to a runtime variable for the Link Token to access, along with its context table.
 The context table is a dictionary that holds runtime variables that can be accessed by the Link Token.

+Attributes:
+- `_link`: the statements to be executed to get the value of the Link Token
+- `_context`: the context table for the Link Token
+- `_allow_eval`: whether the Link Token is allowed to run code Note these are all private attributes because they shouldn't be updated after the Token is created.

 ```python
 from startrace import LinkToken